ABOUT THE RAIL TOURISM AWARDS

 Eligibility

-The Awards are open to National Tourism Organisations (NTOs), Destination Marketing Organisations (DMOs), rail organisations, tourism businesses, as well as marketing agencies and other entities working in the tourism and rail sectors.
+The Awards are open to National Tourism Organisations, Destination Marketing Organisations, rail companies, tourism businesses, marketing agencies, and other entities in the tourism and rail sectors.

-To qualify for the awards, the campaigns should centre on promoting rail travel in Europe.
-They can highlight pan-European journeys, as well as national or local routes across European destinations.
+Eligible campaigns must focus on promoting rail travel in Europe, showcasing pan-European journeys or national and local routes across European destinations.

 NATIVE ADVERTISING